Thank you! Our expert will call you shortly.

 Badrinath (Main Badri)

-Located in the lap of the Garhwal Himalaya in Chamoli district of Uttarakhand at an altitude of 3133 meters above sea level, Badrinath is one of the most famous temples of North India.
+Located in the lap of the Garhwal Himalaya in Chamoli district of Uttarakhand at an altitude of 3133 meters above the sea level, Badrinath is one of the most famous temples of North India.
 This temple is dedicated to lord Vishnu, who is believed to be meditating at this place.
 The place got its name from the name of the Badri tree, which is very prominently found in the forest of this region.
 As per the holy scriptures and mythological stories, it is said that when lord Vishnu was meditating here for thousands of years, Maa Laxmi, consort of lord Vishnu, took the form of a Badri tree to protect him from the adverse climate of this region.
 That's why this place got its name as Badrinath.

 Adi Badri

-Another prominent and beautiful temple of the Sapta Badri circuit is Adi Badri.
+Another most prominent and beautiful temple of the Sapta Badri circuit is Adi Badri.
 This temple is located in the lap of the Himalaya near Karnaprayag in Chamoli district of Uttarakhand at an altitude of 6234 feet above sea level.
 The lateral meaning of this word "Adi" means ancient, and "Badri" refers to lord Vishnu.
 This is the most ancient temple dedicated to worshipping Lord Vishnu.
 As per the holy scriptures and mythological stories, before Badrinath became the primary temple to worship lord Vishnu, Adi Badri was the major centre of pilgrimage and devotion.

 Adi Badri is a collection of 16 temples in which the main temple houses the black stone of lord Narayana, while other temples are dedicated to other Hindu deities, like Laxmi, Shiva and Garuda.
 As it is less commercialised, this temple still holds the raw culture and tradition of nature and provides a perfect setting for the devotees and travellers to meditate and get connected with the divine energy.
 It is also said that, in future, when the current Badrinath temple will get disappears, then the divine energy of Lord Vishnu will again reside in this temple, making it a permanent abode of the lord.
 Visiting the Adi Badri temple is not just a Pilgrimage, but creates a perfect mixture of History, Mythology, and Devotion, allowing devotees to experience the raw culture of Uttarakhand in the lap of the Himalaya.